FixelAlgorithmsTeam/fixel/_posts/2019-11-27-fixel-edgehancer-3-user-guide.md

 ![][Figure002]{:class="center-img"}

-As can be seen above, the Panel is composed of 3 main sections:
+As can be seen above, the Panel is composed of 4 main sections:

  *	Plug In Parameters
-	*	5 Bands Detail Boosting Sliders.
+	*	Edge Radius and Threshold Level Sliders.
-		Each slider boost / enhance details of different scale (Size).
+		Sets the radius of the edges to be enhanced and the threshold level to regulate noise amplification.
 	*	Intensity Slider.
 		Sets the overall intensity of the filter.
+	*	Edge Preserving Mode.
+		When set to `ON` the filter is applied on the *Luminosity Channel* of the image (*Saturation* and *Hue* channels are untouched).
 	*	Luminosity Mode.
 		When set to `ON` the filter is applied on the *Luminosity Channel* of the image (*Saturation* and *Hue* channels are untouched).
+ *	User Adjustable Presets.
+	Allows the user to apply pre defined presets by clicking a preset button or setting a preset by long click (*Click & Hold*) which freezes the current settings into a preset.
- *	Panel State Elements - *Apply*, *Reset* and *Preview*.
+ *	Panel State Elements - *Apply*, *Cancel* and *Preview*.
 	In case the `Live View` is disabled one must click on `Apply` to run the filter.
-The button *Reset* resets the slider into their default values.
+The button *Cancel* cancels the effect and restore the image into its original form.
 The *Preview* button toggles between seeing the input image and the output image.
  *	Home Page, Settings, User Guide and About Screen Link Buttons.
 	Home Page opens a browser with the Fixel Website, Settings opens the Settings Window (See below) of the Plug In, User Guide open a web browser with this address and the About icon opens a window with the version string of the Plug In.

-The main feature of the Plug In is being able to boost details at different scales.
+The main feature of the Plug In is being able to truly enhance edges in a manner which can not be found anywhere else.
-Hence the user, at most time, will interact with the 5 upper sliders to adjust the Plug In effect to taste.
+Hence the user, at most time, will interact with the 2 upper sliders to adjust the Plug In effect to taste.

 ### Settings Window Parameters